material-motion/material-motion-swift/README.md

 <img src="assets/materialexpansion.gif" />

-A Material Design transition using assymetric transformations.
+A Material Design transition using asymetric transformations.

 Makes use of: `Tween`.